mylokaye/Dynamic-Templates/README.md

 The default setup for editing forms, emails and pages in Dynamics 365 is rigid and visually outdated.

-Brand customization is minimal, accessibility support is limited, and modifying layout or logic often breaks the visual design.

-This results in an inconsistent customer experience that doesn’t reflect your brand standards or modern UX expectations.
+Brand customization in Forms and Preference Centers is difficult if you don't know much HTML, and even when making small changes, the results are inconsistent and can quickly become a visual nightmare.

 ---

 ## 💡 The Solution

-This project rebuilds the Dynamics 365 form **from the ground up**, using clean HTML5, accessible markup, and fully documented JavaScript.
+This project rebuilds the Dynamics 365 forms and preference centers **from the ground up**, using clean HTML5, accessible markup, and fully documented JavaScript.
 It provides a **drop-in, production-ready template** that gives you:

-- Email field validation to improve data quality
 - Accessible, WCAG-compliant with indications for incorrect and correctly filled fields
 - Responsive design with light and dark mode compatibility